 This can’t be so.
 An end of an era.
 No more pass-the-parcel, treasure hunts, or musical bumps.

 Recovering quickly, I reply,’ We have to celebrate your birthday, what would you like to do instead, bowling, cinema?’

 ‘I have an idea,’ Iona reaches for her school bag.
 A dogeared leaflet emerges, ‘Nuit de la Chouette.’

 She continues, “I could invite Louisa and Madenn for dinner, we could go to the forest at Monteneuf to see the owls and then they could come back here for a sleepover.’

-I start to go downstairs, Iona says..’eh, I don’t need a clown, rabbit or guitar birthday cake this year… a round one would be OK… as long as its chocolate.’
+I start to go downstairs, and Iona says…’ eh, I don’t need a clown, rabbit, or guitar birthday cake this year… a round one would be OK… as long as it’s chocolate.’

 There is a village hall on the outskirts of the forest at Monteneuf.
 Three owls were waiting for us.

 A young woman with a strappy top, large baggy trousers, and a tattoo on her shoulder told us all about her owls.
 Did you know an owl eats 2 – 3 mice each night?
 Owls also feed on hedgehogs (a particular favourite), rabbits, and even foxes.

 An hour and a half quickly passed and we moved outside into the forest to hear the owls.